 The annual Remembrance Festival and service took place in the Royal Albert Hell, London, Nov.
 7.

-The annual Remembrance Festival and service took place in the Royal Albert Hell, London, Nov.
+Background: The annual Remembrance Festival and service took place in the Royal Albert Hell, London, Nov.
 7. Throughout the day, Poppy Day, British Legion collectors had stood at street corners, in busy highways, gone from house to house selling the familiar red poppy emblems - symbol of remembrance.

 In the evening six thousand men and women, soldiers and old comrades crowded the hall on the eve of Remembrance Day.
 Television cameras relayed the service, conducted by the Bishop of Birmingham and attended by the Duke of Edinburgh and Princess Margaret.